deepaksood619/deepaksood619.github.io/docs/networking/mqtt/topics-and-best-practices.md

 ![image](../../media/Topics-&-Best-Practices-image5.jpg)

 When a client subscribes to a topic with a multi-level wildcard, it receives all messages of a topic that begins with the pattern before the wildcard character, no matter how long or deep the topic is.
-If you specify only the multi-level wildcard as a topic (_#), you receive all messages that are sent to the MQTT broker.
+If you specify only the multi-level wildcard as a topic (`#`), you receive all messages that are sent to the MQTT broker.
 If you expect high throughput, subscription with a multi-level wildcard alone is an anti-pattern (see the best practices below).

 ## Topics beginning with `$`

 Generally, you can name your MQTT topics as you wish.
 However, there is one exception: **Topics that start with a `$` symbol have a different purpose.** These topics are not part of the subscription when you subscribe to the multi-level wildcard as a topic (#).The `$-symbol` topics are reserved for internal statistics of the MQTT broker.Clients cannot publish messages to these topics.
 At the moment, there is no official standardization for such topics.
-Commonly,$SYS/is used for all the following information, but broker implementations varies.
+Commonly, `$SYS/` is used for all the following information, but broker implementations varies.

 ```bash
 $SYS/broker/clients/connected